MuxaJlbl4/Booklet-Print-Order/README.md

-# Booklet Print Order
+# 📚 Booklet Print Order 🖨️

 Script for counting booklet printing page ordering.
-Allows you to make dual-sided booklets in various formats, using basic A4 paper.
+Allows you to make dual-sided booklets in various formats, with basic A4 paper.

+## Installation

+`pip install -r requirements.txt`

 ## Usage